 In this black and white studio portrait taken at Allison Photographers, Belfast around 1913, we see Hobson seated, right shoulder slightly inclined towards the camera.
 The annotation on reverse (written in an unknown hand) tells us that ‘This firm no longer exists’ and gives an approximate date range for the photograph.

 Another studio photograph (taken around 1913) also shows Hobson, this time with the first treasurer and later secretary of Fianna Éireann, P[adraig] Ó Riáin (1893–1954).
 Hobson is standing on the right, with his hand on the back of the chair in which Ó Riáin is seated. Ó Riáin’s right arm resting on a table.
 This photograph was taken at the firm of the Keogh Brothers, located on Dorset Street, Dublin.

 Perhaps the most interesting and precious photographs in the Martin papers are these two images of Ernie O’Malley (1897–1957).
 Labelled ‘B. Stuart’, the annotation on the reverse tells us that ‘Bertie Stuart’ was the name that O’Malley was arrested under in December 1920.
 Furthermore, it tells us that when he escaped from Kilmainham Gaol in February 1921, these photographs were issued to members of the Black and Tans and Auxiliaries: these photographs were then given to Major Michael Doyle of the Irish Republican Army, and he later presented them to Martin.
 The glassine envelope is annotated by Doyle: ‘I will lose these snaps as I have lost many more if somebody doesn’t take them.
 MD’.

-This post was written by Kate Manning, Principle Archivist, UCD Archives.
+This post was written by Kate Manning, Principal Archivist, UCD Archives.